-MCLG MCL, or TT, or Your Ra nge Sample Contaminants MRDLG MRDL Water Low High Date Violation Typical Source Disinfectants & Disinfectant By-Products (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) Chloramine (ppm) 4 4 3.20 2.91 3.43 2012 No Water additive used to control microbes Chlorine (ppm) 4 4 3.37 3.06 3.53 2012 No Water additive used to control microbes Inorganic Contaminants Fluoride (ppm) 4 4 0.135 NA 2012 Erosion of natural deposits; discharge from fertilizer and aluminum factories.
-Microbiological Contaminants Turbidity (NTU) NA 0.3 100% N. A 2012 No Soil runoff 100% of the samples were below the TT value of 0.3.
+MCLG MCL, or TT, or Your Ra nge Sample Contaminants MRDLG MRDL Water Low High Date Violation Typical Source Disinfectants & Disinfectant By-Products (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) Chloramine (ppm) 4 4 2.85 2.67 3.11 2013 No Water additive used to control microbes Chlorine (ppm) 4 4 3.18 2.91 3.56 2013 No Water additive used to control microbes Inorganic Contaminants Fluoride (ppm) 4 4 0.19 0.03 0.62 2013 No Erosion of natural deposits; discharge from fertilizer and aluminum factories.
+Water additive which promotes strong teeth.
+Microbiological Contaminants Turbidity (NTU) NA 0.3 100% N Α 2013 No Soil runoff 100% of the samples were below 00% of the samples were below the TT value of 0.3.
 A value less than 95% constitutes a TT violation.
-The highest single measurement was 0.115.
+The highest single measurement was 0.096.
 Any measurement in excess of 1 is a violation unless otherwise approved by the state.

-Compliance Your Water (RAA Removal Range Monthly Removal Ratio Contaminants TT Violation Method Ratio) Low High MCLG TT Typical Source Total Organic Carbon (% Removal) No Step 1 1.13 1.08 1.18 2012 11 Naturally present in the environment
+Your Water Range Monthly Removal Ratio Compliance (RAA Removal $\underline{\mathbf{T}}$ Contaminants TT Violation Method Ratio) Low High MCLG Typical Source Total Organic Carbon Naturally present in the 2013 No Step 1 1.19 1.03 1.37 (% Removal) environment